Skip to content

 Data from the first quarter of 2020 show a continuation of opioid-related deaths.
 Between January and March 2020, “…[Th]ere were 112 confirmed opioid-related overdose deaths and DPH estimates that there will be an additional 319 to 393 deaths,” the report says.

-As the states continue to battle against drug-related overdoses, some people personally battling with an opioid addiction of their own will take matters into their own hands and end or reduce their dependence on opioids.
+As the states continue to battle against drug-related overdoses, some people personally battling with an opioid addiction will take matters into their own hands to end or reduce their dependence on opioids.
 Massachusetts offers opioid treatment options for those who want to recover from opioid use disorder (OUD).

 Opioid Addiction Treatment Options in Massachusetts